Quick Start

 Add Whitelist

-Go to Developer Center > Store > Version Release > Testing > Internal Testing page, select "Create Test Plan" and add test user whitelist.
+Go to Developer Center > Store > Version Release > Testing > Internal Testing page, select Create Test Plan and add test user whitelist.
 Example video below:

 Download TapTap PC Client

-Download TapTap PC Client and log in with the configured whitelist account.
+Download TapTap PC Client and log in with the configured whitelist account

 Local Testing Solution

-This solution is suitable for self-testing during development phase, no need to upload packages to TapTap.
+This solution is suitable for self-testing during development and does not require uploading packages to TapTap.
 Developers can go to TapTap Developer Center >> Game Services >> Launch Verification page and click Configuration File, as shown:

 The browser will download a text file named taptap_client_id.txt.
-Developers need to move this file to the directory where the game executable is located, then they can launch the game locally and start testing related business functions.
+Developers need to move this file to the directory where the game executable is located, then they can launch the game locally and start testing related business features.

 Package Upload Testing Solution